Esalen Institute

-The Esalen Institute, commonly called Esalen, is a non-profit American retreat center and intentional community in Big Sur, California, which focuses on humanistic alternative education.
+The Esalen Institute, commonly called Esalen, is a non-profit American retreat center and intentional community in Big Sur, California, that focuses on humanistic alternative education.
 The institute played a key role in the Human Potential Movement beginning in the 1960s.
 Its innovative use of encounter groups, a focus on the mind-body connection, and their ongoing experimentation in personal awareness introduced many ideas that later became mainstream.

-Esalen was founded by Michael Murphy and Dick Price in 1962.
+Esalen was founded by Michael Murphy and Dick Price in 1962, both former students of Frederic Spiegelberg.
 Their intention was to support alternative methods for exploring human consciousness, what Aldous Huxley described as "human potentialities".
 Over the next few years, Esalen became the center of practices and beliefs that made up the New Age movement, from Eastern religions/philosophy, to alternative medicine and mind-body interventions, from transpersonal to Gestalt practice.

 Price ran the institute until he died in a hiking accident in 1985.
 In 2012, the board hired professional executives to help raise money and keep the institute profitable.
 Until 2016, Esalen offered over 500 workshops yearly in areas including Gestalt practice, personal growth, meditation, massage, yoga, psychology, ecology, spirituality, and organic food.
 In 2016, about 15,000 people attended its workshops.

 In February 2017, the institute was cut off when Highway 1 was closed by a mud slide on either side of the hot springs.
 It closed its doors, evacuated guests via helicopter, and was forced to lay off 90% of its staff through at least July, when they reopened with limited workshop offerings.
 It also decided to revamp its offerings to include topics more relevant to a younger generation.
-As of July 2017, due to the limited access resulting from the road closures, the hot springs are only open to Esalen guests.
+By July 2017, due to the limited access resulting from the road closures, the hot springs were only open to Esalen guests.
+Highway 1 was closed again by a landslide in 2023, but its reopening was announced by Governor Newsom on 14 January 2026.

-Early history
+History of the area

 The grounds of the Esalen Institute were first home to a Native American tribe known as the Esselen, from whom the institute adopted its name.
 Carbon dating tests of artifacts found on Esalen's property have indicated a human presence as early as 2600 BCE.

 The location was homesteaded by Thomas Slate on September 9, 1882, when he filed a land patent under the Homestead Act of 1862.
 The settlement became known as Slates Hot Springs.
 It was the first tourist-oriented business in Big Sur, frequented by people seeking relief from physical ailments.
 In 1910, the land was purchased by Henry Murphy, a Salinas, California, physician.
 The official business name was "Big Sur Hot Springs" although it was more generally referred to as "Slate's Hot Springs".